Graphical models for infinite measures with applications to extremes

 These two active research directions have so far co-existed without a clear connection.
 Since max-linear models and multivariate Pareto distributions are both described by the exponent measure $\Lambda$, it seems natural that this object also encodes the graphical properties.
 Indeed, it turns out that our conditional independence notion in~\eqref{CI_intro} unifies and extends both approaches.
 We show that for recursive max-linear models, any classical conditional independence implied by its directed acyclic graph is also present on the level of $\Lambda$ in the sense of~\eqref{CI_intro}.
 Concerning the extremal conditional independence in~\citet{eng2018}, we note that it is originally only defined if $\Lambda$ has a Lebesgue density on $\cE$ and no mass on sub-faces.
 As a consequence, no extremal independence can exist and their extremal graphical models are always connected.
-Several discussion contributions of their paper raised these points as limitations for statistical modeling.
+Several discussion contributions\footnote{More precisely, we refer to the contributions of J.~Wadsworth, I.~Papastathopoulos, K.~Strokorb, C.~Darne and A.~C.~Davison, L.~Mhalla, P.~Wan, Y.~Zhang and L.~Wang in the discussion part of \citet{eng2018} (here listed in order of appearance therein).} of their paper raised these points as limitations for statistical modeling.
 Our conditional independence~\eqref{CI_intro} extends the notion of~\citet{eng2018} to arbitrary exponent measures $\Lambda$ and thereby overcomes several of these restrictions. \begin{enumerate}[label=(\roman*)] \item It allows for disconnected extremal graphs with mass on sub-faces and, as an illustration, we provide an extension of H\"usler--Reiss tree models \citep{eng2020,ase2021} to forests with richer dependence structures.
 Since no densities are required, our notion also includes max-linear models. \item It extends to max-infinitely divisible distributions that can exhibit asymptotic independence \citep{hus2021}, and therefore opens the door to graphical modeling in this large field of research, in which many approaches go back to the conditional approach for extreme value modelling by \citet{HeffernanTawn2004}. \item The support constraints from the conditional independence of $\Lambda$ connect our theory to sparsity notions for tails of multivariate distributions and the field of concomitant extremes \citep[e.g.,][]{chi2017}. \end{enumerate} We discuss these extensions in Section~\ref{sec:extremes} and provide some basic examples that motivate the potential for the construction of new models.